Wigs - Tips and Guides

 For wigs you use regularly, you can comb them using a wide-tooth comb or dedicated wig brush to maintain their strands if they don't need to be washed yet.
 Otherwise, wash your wig and condition it to keep it fresh and well-maintained for its next use.

-Just as wigs are made in different lengths and sizes, wig stands also come in different kinds.
+Just as wigs are made in different lengths, density and sizes, wig stands also come in different kinds.
 Wig stands come in various colors and materials, but what is essential to know is that longer wigs will require a longer stand while shorter wigs will require shorter stands.

 Fit the wig properly on the wig stand so it won't fall off due to sudden movement or other external forces.
 Make it nice and presentable, as it can also double as room decor.